SulianLBC/BimodalAllDiff-IJCAI-2025/README.md

 This is the code for the article "Bimodal Depth-First Search for Scalable GAC for AllDifferent" accepted at IJCAI 2025.

+This repository is a fork of Choco 4.10.17.

 The bimodal approach for the AllDifferent constraint is implemented in the AlgoAllDiffBimodal java class.

 ```java